crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/README.md

 ## Learning objectives

 * Become familiar with popular open source host and network firewalls, their key features, and their common use cases
+* Understand the difference between Web Application Firewalls (WAFs) and packet-filtering firewalls
 * Become familiar with popular open source host- and network-based IDS, their key features, and their common use cases
-* Become familiar with popular open source security event management technologies, their key features, and their common use cases
+* Become familiar with popular open source security event management technologies (SIEM/EDR), their key features, and their common use cases
-* Understand the difference between Web Application Firewalls (WAFs) and packet-filtering firewalls

-This section explores major defensive cybersecurity technologies, including firewalls, IDS/IPS, SIEM/EDR, and packet analyzers.
+This section explores major defensive cybersecurity technologies, including firewalls, IDS/IPS, and SIEM/EDR (Security Information and Event Management/Endpoint Detection and Response).

 The discussion focuses on popular open-source tools used to implement these technologies, exploring their key characteristics and deployment (use cases).
 Key categories of defensive cybersecurity technologies discussed include host/network firewalls (e.g., UFW, iptables, nftables, PF, OPNsense, and pfSense), IDS/IPS (e.g., Suricata and Snort), network security monitoring/SIEM (e.g., Wazuh and OSSEC), and packet analyzers (e.g., Wireshark and tcpdump).

 Note that many powerful open-source security tools have overlapping capabilities and can span multiple functional categories.
 A tool primarily classified as a Network Intrusion Detection System (NIDS), like Suricata, might also provide critical log data for a Security Information and Event Management (SIEM) system.
 This discussion categorizes tools by their primary function, but their real-world value often lies in how they are integrated into a broader security architecture.